A long-running Jewish community center in St. Petersburg may be able to stay open after all.

-The tentative agreement was reached last week between community center head Alik Frenkel and JDC Executive Vice-President Steven Schwager, who flew to St. Petersburg for a face-to-face meeting.
+The tentative agreement was reached last week between community center head Alik Frenkel and JDC Executive Vice President Steven Schwager, who flew to St. Petersburg for a face-to-face meeting.

-The move appears to be a first step toward healing an acrimonious breach between the JDC, which last year opened a multi-million-dollar Jewish community center called Yesod, and the Rubinstein center, which is run by a group of long-time Russian Jewish activists.
+The move appears to be a first step toward healing an acrimonious breach between the JDC, which last year opened a multimillion-dollar Jewish community center called Yesod, and the Rubinstein center, which is run by a group of long-time Russian Jewish activists.

-The locals have complained that the JDC’s New York and Jerusalem leaders do not sufficiently consider local needs, but impose their own agendas, including building a huge new center that local don’t want.
+The locals have complained that the JDC’s New York and Jerusalem leaders do not sufficiently consider local needs, but impose their own agendas, including building a huge new center that locals don’t want.
 JDC leaders say they are planning for the community’s future needs, which the older generation of local Jews does not understand.

-“Yesterday I spoke with Asher Ostrin and he confirmed that they won’t be charging us commercial rent,” said Frenkel, refering to the JDC’s Jerusalem-based director for the Former Soviet Union.
+“Yesterday I spoke with Asher Ostrin and he confirmed that they won’t be charging us commercial rent,” said Frenkel, refering to the JDC’s Jerusalem-based director for the former Soviet Union.
 “So, that’s a big thing for us.”

 According to Frenkel, while the JDC dropped its demand for commercial rent, the decision to cut the center’s funding remains in place.